 It takes between 15 and 25 minutes to get to cooking temperature and, depending on the fuel you use, can keep going for up to three hours.
 Fat and oil drain into the moat (so if you’ve got vegetables in there, you need to bear that in mind).
 It’s mainly stainless steel, weighs 3.8kg and is big enough to cook for between two and five people…but that rather depends on what you’re cooking and how big your appetite is!

-There are lots of accessories and kits based around the Cobb, including the Supreme set at around £200, but the basic barbecue starts at around £100.
+There are lots of accessories and kits based around the Cobb, and a larger family-size Supreme Cobb at around £250, but the basic barbecue (Premier) starts at around £120.
 Oh, and there’s a gas model too, which could be useful (see our cautionary Europe note at the end).
 We haven’t tried the gas version, so do let us know if you have an opinion on it.

 Its bright colours and techie design draw the crowds at the camping shows, so just what is the Lotus Grill?
 Well, it’s a barbecue with a battery-operated fan system that blows air over the charcoal to create a higher temperature for a smokeless start and a super-fast warm-up time.
 The dial regulates the air-flow for control over your cooking temperature.